tomas-fryza/esp-micropython/lab3-oop/README.md

 ### Learning objectives

+* Understand and implement classes, objects, attributes, and methods.
-* Understand key object-oriented programming (OOP) concepts like encapsulation, inheritance, and polymorphism.
+* Learn the key object-oriented programming (OOP) concepts like encapsulation, inheritance, and polymorphism.
 * Define and use classes and objects in MicroPython.
 * Apply OOP to manage hardware components like LEDs, buttons, or sensors.